Appeals to the Workers’ Compensation Appeal Tribunal (WCAT)

 Appeal Process

-WCAT is an appeal tribunal with the legal authority to change decisions made by WorkSafeBC and the Review Division.
-WCAT is independent of WorkSafeBC and the Review Division.
+The WCAT is independent of WorkSafeBC and the Review Division.
+It is an appeal tribunal with the legal authority to change decisions made by WorkSafeBC about specific types of work-related matters, as described in sections 288 and 289 of the Workers Compensation Act.

-Appeals are decided by a Panel.
-Most Panels consist of a single Vice Chair.
+In most cases, the decisions of the WCAT are final and conclusive.
+Appeals at the WCAT are decided by a Panel.
+Most Panels consist of a single decision maker, called a Vice Chair.

 Who can appeal?

-Any person who is directly affected by a decision of WorkSafeBC or a decision made by the Review Division can appeal to WCAT.
+Any person who is directly affected by a decision of WorkSafeBC or a decision made by the Review Division can appeal to the WCAT.
+This includes workers or employers, and their representatives.

-If you appeal, you are the appellant and your employer will be invited to participate as the respondent.
-If your employer appeals, your employer will be the appellant and you will be invited to participate in the appeal as the respondent.
+If you file for an appeal, you are the appellant and your employer at the time of your work-injury or other workers’ compensation matter will be invited to participate as the respondent.
+If the employer appeals, it will be the appellant and you will be invited to participate in the appeal as the respondent.

-You should consider participating in your employer’s appeal if the appeal could affect your WorkSafeBC benefits.
-In order to participate in the appeal you must send a completed Notice of Participation form to the WCAT.
+You should consider participating in the employer’s appeal if the appeal could affect your WorkSafeBC benefits.
+To participate in the appeal, you must send a completed Notice of Participation form to the WCAT.

 What decisions can be appealed to WCAT?

-Most decisions of the Review Division can be appealed to WCAT.
-Some Review Division decisions are final and cannot be appealed to WCAT.
+Most decisions of the Review Division can be appealed to the WCAT.
+However, some Review Division decisions are final and cannot be appealed to the WCAT.
 These include:

-• some permanent disability benefits (please contact the Workers’ Advisers Office for further information); and
+• Decisions about some permanent disability benefits (please contact the Workers’ Advisers Office for further information); and

 Can I appeal WorkSafeBC decisions directly to WCAT?

-Generally, you must go through the Review Division process before you can appeal to WCAT.
-However, the following types of decisions must be appealed directly to WCAT:
+In general, you must go through the Review Division process before you can appeal to the WCAT.
+However, the following types of decisions must be appealed directly to the WCAT:

-• WorkSafeBC decisions about whether or not your claim will be reopened if you formally applied for the reopening.
+• Decisions about whether or not your claim will be reopened if you formally applied for the reopening.

 What is the deadline for starting an appeal?

-If you are appealing a Prohibited Action decision or reopening decision directly to WCAT, your Notice of Appeal must be received by WCAT within 90 days of the date of the WorkSafeBC decision.
+If you are appealing a decision about a prohibited action complaint or decision concerning a formal application for reopening directly to the WCAT, your Notice of Appeal must be received by the WCAT within 90 days of the date of the WorkSafeBC decision.

-Our office recommends that you immediately either request a copy of your claim file or register with WorkSafeBC for online access to your claim file.
-However, we also recommend that you consider sending in your Notice of Appeal form just before the 30-day deadline.
+Our office recommends that you consider sending in your Notice of Appeal form just before the deadline.
 This will give you some additional time to get further evidence and prepare for the appeal, in case you need it.
-However, if you do this, be sure not to miss the deadline.
+However, if you do this, please be sure not to miss the deadline.
+We also recommend that you immediately either request a copy of your claim file or register with WorkSafeBC for online access to your claim file.

 How do I start an appeal?

-To start an appeal you need to complete a Notice of Appeal form and send it to WCAT so that they receive it before the deadline.
+To start an appeal, you need to complete a Notice of Appeal form and submit it to the WCAT so that it is received before the deadline.
+You can complete the form online at the WCAT’s website, or a printed copy can be submitted to the WCAT by mail or fax.

 You or your representative must sign the Notice of Appeal form.
-If your representative signs the Notice of Appeal form on your behalf, he or she must attach an authorization that you have signed, unless your representative is a Workers’ Adviser.
+If your representative signs the Notice of Appeal form on your behalf, they must attach an authorization that you have signed, unless your representative is a Workers’ Adviser.

-Within three weeks, WCAT will send you a letter confirming that your Notice of Appeal form has been received.
-If this does not happen, you should call WCAT immediately at:
+The WCAT will send you a letter confirming that your Notice of Appeal form has been received.
+If this does not happen within a few weeks, please call the WCAT immediately at:

-You can also start your appeal by phoning WCAT and providing your name, mailing address, telephone number, WorkSafeBC claim number(s), and Review Division decision reference number(s).
+You can also start your appeal by phoning the WCAT and providing your name, mailing address, telephone number, WorkSafeBC claim number(s) and Review Division decision reference number(s).
 You will also need the date of the Review Division decision letter that you want to appeal.
-If you phone WCAT before the deadline for appeal, WCAT will give you an additional 21 days to send in the completed Notice of Appeal form.
+If you phone the WCAT before the deadline for appeal, the WCAT will usually give you an additional 21 days to send in the completed Notice of Appeal form.

 What happens if my Notice of Appeal is late?

-If the WCAT does not receive your Notice of Appeal form within the 30-day or 90-day deadline, your appeal will not proceed.
-Instead, you will be required to request an Extension of Time.
+If the WCAT does not receive your Notice of Appeal form by the 30-day or 90-day deadline, you must request an Extension of Time.
+If the Extension of Time is granted, your appeal will proceed as if it was received on time.

-To request an Extension of Time, you need to complete the Extension of Time to Appeal Application form and send it to WCAT with your Notice of Appeal form.
+To request an Extension of Time, you need to complete the Extension of Time to Appeal Application form and send it to the WCAT with your Notice of Appeal form.
+This form is also available online at the WCAT’s website: https://www.wcat.bc.ca/home/appeal-a-decision/give-notice-to-start-an-appeal/ask-for-more-time-to-start-an-appeal/.

 For more information, please see our factsheet entitled Extension of Time Applications.